 A Conor Ripoff?

-myself used to be a die hard pro-wrestling fan.
-As such, I and I’m sure many others accept Colby’s antics as the product of a heel character.
+I used to be a die-hard pro-wrestling fan.
+As such, and I’m sure many others accept Colby’s antics as the product of a heel character.
 Some people, without years of watching wrestling heels, may understandably find this portrayal jarring.

 The Fight Business

 Many people want a raw, unfiltered and real feel to combat sports.
 This is a reasonable desire, for sure.
 But, when a sport goes mainstream and then sells for $4 billion, the bottom line becomes more and more important.

 To the fans, this is the fight game, but for the people who run the fight game, this is business.
 Capitalism has had its muddy paws wrapped around professional sports forever, and that isn’t going to change anytime soon.